• Skip to primary navigation

 I'm still amazed that you can make risotto in an Instant Pot.
 And honestly?
 This Instant Pot Parmesan Risotto is the best risotto I think I've ever had.
 It winds up being so flavorful and beautifully creamy.

 This recipe for Instant Pot Parmesan Risotto is so quick and easy to make too.
 Dangerously easy.
-And it just uses simple ingredients that I have lying around most of the time.
-I used a 6 Quart Instant Pot to make the cheesy risotto.
+And it just uses simple ingredients that I have lying around most of the time!

 • Butter - You'll need butter both for sautéing the ingredients in at the start and then for adding to the risotto at the end.